hwang2006/finetuning-gpt-oss-on-hpc/README.md

 ---
 ## Version Pinning & Compatibility
 ### Why pin at all?
+Transformers **4.56–4.57** introduced a new quantization stack (AutoHfQuantizer).
+Mixing old/new quant paths caused errors like:
+- `AttributeError: 'BitsAndBytesConfig' object has no attribute 'get_loading_attributes'`
+- `AttributeError: 'Bnb4BitHfQuantizer' object has no attribute 'get_loading_attributes'`
+This repo uses a pragmatic split:
+- **Training**: relies on Unsloth + stable Transformers on your image; no hard pin in `run_train.sh`.
+The script auto-disables fragile paths (e.g., fused CE) when needed.
+- **Inference**: `run_infer.sh` contains a **pin block** that prefers **Transformers 4.55.4** for Unsloth’s eager path **unless** you explicitly want 4-bit with the new API.
+-- On 4.55.4, --load-in-4bit gracefully falls back to bf16/fp16.
+-- If you truly need 4-bit via the new API, set up a **separate venv** pinned to `transformers>=4.56,<4.58` and use the adapter-aware `infer_with_peft.py` (which can build the new quantizer config).
+Some HPC mirrors don’t carry those wheels; your pin block will tell you if that’s the case.

 ### Check the active versions (inside the container):
 ```bash